Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-dictionaries.md

 Follow these steps for each example:

-1. Read through the code.
-What is the list?
-What is each element?
-What do we name each element?
-How do we use each element in the loop?
+1. Read through the code and identify:
+    - What is the dictionary?
+    - What is each key and value?
+    - What do we name each key and value?
+    - How do we use each key and value in the loop?
 2. Predict what will print
 3. Run the code and check your prediction